-Yoga Asana Kapha is a constitution that can easily gain weight, suffer from feelings of lethargy and tiredness and a sluggish digestive system.
+Yoga Asana Kapha is a constitution that can easily gain weight, suffer from feelings of lethargy, tiredness and a sluggish digestive system.
 In order to bring about balance and prevent aggravation of Kapha dosha always choose strong poses and work at a pace that is vigorous, warming and stimulating.

-It is important to note that the main sites of Kapha are chest and stomach yoga exercises that open the chest and stimulate the stomach are particularly helpful.
+It is important to note that the main sites of Kapha are chest and stomach so its great to include yoga poses that open the chest (such as back bends) and stimulate the stomach (such as twists) during your practice.
+Inversions are warming so also wonderful to incorporate into you Kapha kicking routine.
 Sun Salutation (Surya Namaskar) Sun salutation is a great sequence to start the day, Kapha constitutions should work through the series at a vigorous pace and repeat up to 20 times.
 This will increase warmth, improve flexibility and focus the mind.
 After the sun salutation you may add some other poses of your choice.

 Pranayama (Breathing Exercise) to balance Kapha

 Pranayama is a branch of yoga that involves controlling the breath, naturally the most beneficial pranayama for balancing Kapha are those that are warming, invigorating and stimulate digestion.

 Forehead Shinning Breath (Kaphalabhati) – generates heat, adds lustre to the face, and improves digestion and weight loss.

 Right Nostril Breathing (Pingala) – Increase energy focus and clarity as well as being warming.

 Ujjayi (Ocean Breath) – detoxifying, removes phlegm, good for thyroid, controls snoring, enhances the capacity of the digestive and respiratory systems.